maxbundscherer/DD7MB/docs/index.md

 I use an ALINCO DJ-MD-5X-EG handheld radio for DMR & FM and APRS.
 Thankfully I am also allowed to use the club station [DF0OHM](https://www.qrz.com/db/DF0OHM) - thanks to [DL1NAW](https://www.qrz.com/db/DL1NAW).

-I am interested in many modes, especially PSK31, FT8, satellite communication, RTTY, SSTV, APT, and further developments of these modes.
+I am interested in many modes, especially PSK31, FT8, Olivia, JS8, satellite communication, RTTY, SSTV, APT, and further developments of these modes.

 You can also visit my [A-SDR / Independer](https://a-sdr.org) website.